What is Osteoarthritis?

 The practitioner may ask you to remove some clothing, so they can assess your joints more easily.
 It is advisable to wear loose-fitting, comfortable clothes to your appointment.
 Following the assessment, the practitioner will explain the treatment, and together you will discuss your goals and management programme.
 Follow-up appointments can be made, and at Perfect Balance Clinic, links with other appropriate practitioners are closely followed.

 Advice about exercises to do to help the joints, and encourage and maintain general physical fitness this is individual for every patient

 Postural advice, and education to prevent further joint damage and problems

-Lifestyle advise, including weight management and smoking cessation, pain management, and things to avoid
+Lifestyle advice, including weight management and smoking cessation, pain management, and things to avoid

 Acupuncture, if necessary

 If appropriate, teaching you to use a walking aid, to help reduce the pain and make walking safer and easier.